Skip to content

 Frequently asked questions

-Cedar Rapids does not mandate Class 4 shingles, but they are voluntary and qualify for insurance premium discounts of 10–20 percent.
-If you choose to upgrade during repairs, permit costs typically range from $150 to $400, with contractors handling permit applications.
+Cedar Rapids does not mandate Class 4 shingles, but upgrading to them is voluntary and typically qualifies homeowners for an insurance premium discount of 10–20 percent.
+If you choose this option, expect permit costs of $150–$400 and a required inspection after installation.
+A contractor can typically handle the permit process.

 Wind/hail deductible notice